 The Rohingya people are a Muslim ethnic group from Rakhine state in Myanmar.
 Although Myanmar is predominantly Buddhist, the Rohingyas' Muslim identity is an important part of their daily lives (Tay et al. 2018).
 They have a unique language, similar to Chittagonian, and culture (Riley et al. 2017; Ripoll 2017; Tay et al. 2018).
-United Nations Secretary-General Antonio Guterres has called the Rohingya "one of, if not the, most discriminated people in the world" (BBC 2020, 1).
+United Nations Secretary-General Antonio Guterres has called the Rohingya "one of, if not the, most discriminated people in the world" (BBC News 2020, 1).

-While Rohingya people have a long history in Myanmar, the Myanmar government's 1982 Citizenship Law refused to recognize them as one of the 135 original ethnic groups, leaving them stateless.
-The Rohingyas' lack of citizenship and resulting statelessness have not only deprived them of political power but have also caused major problems in their daily lives (Anan et al. 2017; O'Brien and Hoffstaedter 2020).
-Their movement is restricted, they are forced to pay bribes to officials because corruption is prevalent, and they face discrimination in many areas, such as politics, work, and education (Anan et al. 2017; Kiragu, Rossi, and Morris 2011).
+While Rohingya people have a long history in Myanmar, the Myanmar government's 1982 Citizenship Law refused to recognise them as one of the 135 original ethnic groups, leaving them stateless.
+The Rohingyas' lack of citizenship and resulting statelessness have not only deprived them of political power but have also caused major problems in their daily lives (Advisory Comission on Rakhine State 2017; O'Brien and Hoffstaedter 2020).
+Their movement is restricted, they are forced to pay bribes to officials because corruption is prevalent, and they face discrimination in many areas, such as politics, work, and education (Advisory Comission on Rakhine State 2017; Kiragu, Rossi and Morris 2011).

-The oppression of Rohingya has led to large exoduses of Rohingya from Myanmar for several decades (Kiragu, Rossi, and Morris 2011).
-Starting August 25, 2017, a new wave of violence against the Rohingya occurred in Rakhine State, Myanmar, causing over 600,000 Rohingya to flee to Bangladesh (OCHA: United Nations Office for the Coordination of Humanitarian Affairs 2017).
-This wave of violence was significant because vast numbers of people fled at once, giving the long-standing Rohingya crisis more worldwide attention (BBC 2020).
-Authorities have referred to the Rohingya crisis in Myanmar as ethnic cleansing, crimes against humanity, and even genocide (Fortify Rights and The Human Rights Commission of Malaysia 2019; Human Rights Council 2018; O'Brien and Hoffstaedter 2020).
+The oppression of Rohingya has led to large exoduses of the Rohingya from Myanmar for several decades (Kiragu, Rossi and Morris 2011).
+Starting 25 August 2017, a new wave of violence against the Rohingya occurred in Rakhine State, Myanmar, causing over 600,000 Rohingya to flee to Bangladesh (Inter-Sector Coordination Group 2017).
+This wave of violence was significant because vast numbers of people fled at once, giving the long-standing Rohingya crisis more worldwide attention (BBC News 2020).
+Authorities have referred to the Rohingya crisis in Myanmar as ethnic cleansing, crimes against humanity, and even genocide (Fortify Rights, and The Human Rights Commission of Malaysia 2019; Human Rights Council 2018; O'Brien and Hoffstaedter 2020).

 There are several reasons why forcibly displaced Rohingya choose to flee to Malaysia.
-First, they escape to Malaysia because it is a Muslim country, and they feel they can practice their religion without fear of persecution (Cohen, Cohen, and Li 2017; O'Brien and Hoffstaedter 2020).
+First, they escape to Malaysia because it is a Muslim country, and they feel they can practice their religion without fear of persecution (Cohen, Cohen and Li 2017; O'Brien and Hoffstaedter 2020).
 Next, there are job opportunities for low-skilled workers (Franck 2019).
-In addition, traffickers have regular routes to Malaysia, making it easier to access than some other countries (Cohen, Cohen, and Li 2017).
+In addition, traffickers have regular routes to Malaysia, making it easier to access than some other countries (Cohen, Cohen and Li 2017).

-Malaysia is not a signatory to the 1951 Geneva Convention or the 1967 Protocol, leaving any refugees in the country to be considered illegal immigrants (Laws of Malaysia: Immigration Act of 1959 1959; UNHCR Malaysia 2017) and making daily life for them challenging (Fortify Rights and The Human Rights Commission of Malaysia 2019).
+Malaysia is not a signatory to the 1951 Geneva Convention or the 1967 Protocol, leaving any refugees in the country to be considered illegal immigrants (Immigration Department of Malaysia 1959; UNHCR 2017) and making daily life for them challenging (Fortify Rights, and The Human Rights Commission of Malaysia 2019).
 The Rohingya can be arrested at any time for any reason (Equal Rights Trust 2014).

-Right to Basic Needs for Living
+Right To Basic Needs for Living